Fietsband/Koo-Koo-Island/README.md

 - C Checking format of loaded game (if someone just posts nonsense the game will break)
 - C adding more experience callbacks
 - W building anti-cheating engine with Object.freeze (deepFreeze)
-- C using a form of require to remove the GameData from the window scope
+- C figuring out a method to remove the GameData from the window scope

 ### Enemy
 - W Introduce the enemy in the battle screen (Who are you fighting?)